Jolie-Pitt Abuse Accusations Highlight Domestic Violence Upswing

 Depp recently won a more than $10 million defamation verdict against Heard over the claims.
 Heard plans to appeal the decision.

-Domestic Violence Is Increasing
+Domestic Violence is Increasing

 Meanwhile, domestic violence is on the rise far from Hollywood.